yt-project/old-blog/content/post/post_14_yt-development-healpix-and-contour-tree.rst

 researching this, and I believe that the best method will require a 'union merge' data structure.
 Hopefully I will have something to report on this shortly.
-As of now, the contouring algorithm should be a factor of 10%-50% faster than it was a week ago, depending on the dataset characteristics. <br />The idea of selection of astrophysical objects, rather than geometric objects, has been on my mind lately, and I committed a first pass at an API for this sort of selection.
+As of now, the contouring algorithm should be a factor of 10%-50% faster than it was a week ago, depending on the dataset characteristics.
+The idea of selection of astrophysical objects, rather than geometric objects, has been on my mind lately, and I committed a first pass at an API for this sort of selection.
 I hope to have more information about that in the near future, but I anticipate those development efforts to ramp up around the end of March.